About Core Text

 Core Text is an advanced, low-level technology for laying out text and handling fonts.
-It is designed for high performance and ease of use.
-The Core Text API, introduced in OS X v10.5, is accessible from all OS X application environments.
-It is also available in iOS 3.2.
+The Core Text API, introduced in Mac OS X v10.5 and iOS 3.2, is accessible from all OS X and iOS environments.

 In addition to this document, there are several that cover more specific aspects of Core Text or describe the software services used by Core Text.

 Core Text Reference Collection provides complete reference information for the Core Text layout and font API.